RoboTech420/3710FinalProject/README.md

 UofW Artificial Intelligence

-#to get started
+# To get started

-create a virtual enviroment by using the following commands
+execute the following commands

 pip install virtualenv

 python -m venv <foldername>
 (the new folder created will contain all the libraries)

-Clone the repository
+# Clone the repository

 git clone https://github.com/RoboTech420/3710FinalProject